Software Engineering · DevOps · Infrastructure

 University of Pittsburgh, Pittsburgh, PA

-• Lead the design and deployment of HPC services including a self-service LLM platform and gateway applications.
+• Lead the design and deployment of new HPC services, including customer services and gateway applications.

-• Provide strategic guidance on hiring, workload prioritization, hardware acquisition, and cost recovery.
+• Advise on center-wide hiring, workload prioritization, hardware acquisition, and cost recovery.

-• Manage the lifecycle and deployment of 450+ scientific packages across diverse infrastructure.
+• Manage the lifecycle of 450+ scientific software packages across a diverse technical landscape.

-• Maintain observability stacks to monitor performance and ensure high service reliability.
+• Maintain observability stacks to catch issues early and ensure high service reliability.

 Research Software Consultant